top of page

 What Homeowners Often Don’t Realize Their Insurance Doesn’t Cover

-Written by Walter J. , insurance research contributor focused on homeowners insurance at Insurance Policy Authority.
 Homeowners insurance is commonly viewed as a comprehensive safety net, designed to protect against nearly any disaster that could affect a home.
 While the coverage is broad, it is not unlimited.
 Standard policies are built around defined risks and explicit exclusions, and many homeowners do not fully understand those boundaries until a loss occurs.
-When that ha
+When that happens, the discovery can be costly and frustrating.
+One of the most misunderstood exclusions is flooding.
+Damage caus

 Walter.
 J